Haraj-backend/hex-monscape/docs/http_api.md

 GET: `/games/{game_id}/battle`

 This endpoint is used for getting battle info for specified battle id.
-It is useful for displaying current battle info.
+It is useful for display current battle info.

 In the response, there is a field called `state`.
 It is represents what action should be taken by the client in the battle.